CS684: Embedded System Course

 2. IR Proximity sensors Interfacing code should be in Embedded C.

-3. Write the logic about line following and obstacle avoidance in Heptagon.
+3. Write the logic for line following and obstacle navigation in Heptagon.

 4. Values received from sensors should be given to Heptagon.

-5. Velocity values and direction are output or Heptagon
+5. Velocity values and direction are output from the Heptagon node

 Note: For debugging, you can use serial functions of arduino library.